enerqi/odin-rure/README.md

 match items properly).
 Rust regex is [clear that `UTF-8` is the only supported format for unicode](https://github.com/rust-lang/regex/tree/master/regex-capi#text-encoding) - you must translate other unicode formats such as `UTF-16` or `UTF-32`.

+## Automated binding generation (the odin code)

+The final `rure.odin` file is now generated from [odin-c-bindgen](https://github.com/karl-zylinski/odin-c-bindgen/).

+The input C source header file is [inputs/rure.h](./inputs/rure.h) and any custom code / foreign imports are in [inputs/prelude.odin](./inputs/prelude.odin).
+Assuming `bindgen.exe` is in your `PATH` just run the following to update `rure.odin`:

+> bindgen .

 ## Building the `rure` library (maybe optional)

 - The static library `rure.lib` for Windows is shipped with the bindings in `./lib`